 Stanford president resigns after fallout from falsified data in his research

-The president of Stanford University has resigned after the board of trustees concluded several academic reports he authored contained manipulated data.
+The president of Stanford University has resigned after an investigation opened by the board of trustees found several academic reports he authored contained manipulated data.

 Marc Tessier-Lavigne, who has spent seven years as president, authored 12 reports that contained falsified information, including lab panels that had been stitched together, panel backgrounds that were digitally altered and blot results taken from other research papers.

 He was the principal author on five of the reports, and a co-author on seven.
-The board concluded that, on the reports he co-authored, he did not have a big role in publishing the facts and figures in question.
-For the reports in which he was the principal author, the board found that he did not know about the misrepresentations.
+A scientific panel, convened by a law firm hired by the board, concluded that he did not have a big role in publishing the facts and figures in question on the reports he co-authored.
+For the reports in which he was the principal author, the panel found that he did not know about the misrepresentations.

-He said Wednesday that he accepts the board's findings and acknowledges that he could have done better.
+He said Wednesday that he accepts the panel's findings and acknowledges that he could have done better.

 "As I have emphatically stated, I have never submitted a scientific paper without firmly believing that the data were correct and accurately presented," he said.
 "Today's report supports that statement."